jnalanko/SubsetWT/README.md

 make example
 ```

-This creates an executable called `example` that shows an example for how to use the subset wavelet tree class..
+This creates an executable called `example` that shows an example for how to use the subset wavelet tree class.

 Tests can be compile with `make tests` and run with `./tests`.